Unicoi County License Hearing Guide

 CRITICAL DEADLINE: Request Hearing Within 15 Days

-After a DUI arrest in Unicoi, the clock starts ticking immediately.
+After a DUI arrest in Unicoi County, the most important thing you can do is act quickly.
 You have only 15 days from the date of your arrest to request an Administrative License Revocation (ALR) hearing.
-This hearing is your opportunity to challenge the potential suspension of your driver's license.
-Missing this deadline will result in an automatic suspension of your driving privileges.
+This hearing is your opportunity to challenge the suspension of your driver's license.

-You must request your ALR hearing through the Tennessee Department of Safety and Homeland Security (TDOSHS).
+• Where to Request: You must request the hearing from the Tennessee Department of Safety and Homeland Security (TDOSHS).

 Automatic License Suspension

-Even if you request an ALR hearing, your license may still be subject to automatic suspension pending the outcome of the hearing.
-The grounds for suspension depend on whether you took a breath or blood test and the results.
+Even before your criminal case goes to court, your license can be automatically suspended due to the administrative process.
+The grounds for suspension depend on whether you took a breath or blood test and, if so, the results.

 If You Took the Breath/Blood Test and Failed

-If your blood alcohol content (BAC) was 0.08% or higher, you face an automatic license suspension.
-The length of the suspension varies, but it is typically:
+• BAC over 0.08: If your blood alcohol content (BAC) was 0.08% or higher, your license will be suspended.
+The length of the suspension varies according to Tennessee law.

 If You Refused Testing